farhanromli97/azure-kaggle-extract/README.md

 ### 6. Configuring Azure Databricks
 - Create secret scope
-- Import the dbc file in the src folder
+- Download and import the dbc file (in the src folder) to the databricks workspace

 ## Services Used